 Opera on Film

 Do you want to see that show at the MET in New York City but just can’t make it down there this weekend?
-Live filmed productions are now available in a Cineplex theatre in Toronto.
-I haven’t tried this out yet but plan to test it someday, and when I do, I’ll post my findings here.
+Filmed productions (live) are now available in Toronto.

 For more information